 These were the beginning moments of the 1967 Detroit Riot, which would last five days, eventually claiming 43 lives.

-In a recent piece in Bridge Magazine, Bill McGraw tells the story of the family at the center of that momentous night.
+In a piece for Bridge Magazine, Bill McGraw tells the story of the family at the center of that momentous night.
 He told Stateside that, while William Scott II was the owner of the club, it was William's son, Bill Scott, who was more directly involved in the events that sparked the riot.

 “He threw [a bottle] at a sergeant who was standing in front of the club,” McGraw told us.
 “He missed but the bottle shattered.
 The cops all took off, once the prisoners were loaded into the paddy-wagons.
 And as they drove away, that’s when a shower of bottles and rocks and whatever came down on the police.
 And at that moment, the rebellion was on.”